TehPers/StardewValleyMods/TehPers.FishingOverhaul.Api/README.md

 - Set the chance of catching fish, finding treasure, or finding an unaware fish, overriding any calculations Teh's Fishing Overhaul does
 - Set/get fish names used by the mod
 - Hide fish from the fishing HUD and bobber bar
+- Fishing events including before the bobber bar appears, when the fish is caught, and when trash is caught

+# Suggestions
+- You may want to include TehPers.Core as well.
+It contains a lot of helpers and extension functions that you can use in your own mods.
+(It requires TehPers.Core.Api)